-The researchers tested a couple of different methods for credit card debt reduction:
+The researchers (hereafter Kettle & Co.) tested a couple different methods for credit card debt reduction:

-- Dispersing payments equally across every debt account each month.
+- Dispersing payments equally across multiple credit cards each month.

 - Concentrating as high a payment as possible on one account at a time.

 Their results were definitive and monumental!
 Truly a groundbreaking study!
 At last we know the one true way and light of how to pay off credit card debt!

 I jest, of course.
 Because—say it with me now!—personal finance is personal.
 If there were one singular, perfect solution to credit card debt, everyone would use it and it wouldn’t be the question that launched a thousand personal finance influencers.

 Today I want to break down a few of the different methods that work for paying down credit card debt.
 I’ll cover Kettle & Co.’s findings, some conventional wisdom from those who have survived debt, and one of the most hated, obnoxious, and ethically questionable men in personal finance media.

 For verily, I say unto thee: Even a broken clock is right twice each day.-The Book of the Bitches, Chapter III, verses 5-6

 According to the HBR, the study’s results showed that “people are more motivated to get out of debt not only by concentrating on one account but also by beginning with the smallest” (we’ll come back to that last bit).
 In other words, if you have a balance on multiple credit cards, you need to throw all your efforts behind paying off just one.

 In other words, don’t try to split up extra payments between all your debts.
 Just pay the minimum required monthly payment on every other card, while pouring every extra dollar you can into just one.
 Once that debt is paid off, you can tackle the others.